 It is important for the educator to understand his or her own style of teaching and learning.
 When working with communities of learners, it is important to understand different learning styles and work to create a learning environment that is multifaceted and diverse.
 As societal influences and changes to the healthcare system erupt, nursing curricula must transform to meet the needs of the changing times.
 Student-centered learning environments engage diverse learning needs of each individual student to support collaborative success.

-Continued development is imperative for nurse educators.
-Faculty must continue to develop in order to offer current curriculum and educational learning resources that progress with changing times.
+Continued growth is imperative for educators.
+Faculty must develop in order to offer current curriculum and educational learning resources that progress with changing times.
 Teaching and learning strategies have their strengths and weaknesses.
-Knowing these advantages and disadvantages and educating with awareness fosters a positive teaching and learning environment.
+Knowing these advantages and disadvantages and educating with awareness fosters positive teaching and learning environments.